Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

-For initial model exploration (Table \ref{tab:yolo_quantization}.A-D), we trained models on the \textit{training} set for 100 epochs using AdamW (batch size: 16, learning rate: $1.429\times10^{-3}$, momentum: 0.9, linear warm-up: 3 epochs).
-For final model development (Table \ref{tab:yolo_quantization}.E), we adopted a two-stage training procedure.
+For initial model exploration (Table \ref{tab:yolo_performance}.A-D), we trained models on the \textit{training} set for 100 epochs using AdamW (batch size: 16, learning rate: $1.429\times10^{-3}$, momentum: 0.9, linear warm-up: 3 epochs).
+For the final model development (Table \ref{tab:yolo_performance}.E), we adopted a two-stage training procedure inspired by the transfer learning literature \cite{Xie2020, Zhong2019} and successful competition entries.
+This process involved first learning broadly transferable representations from a large, diverse, and potentially noisy dataset, followed by fine-tuning the model on a smaller dataset with clean labels for specialization.
 In the pre-training stage (\textbf{PT}), the model was trained for 100 epochs on the pseudo-labeled \textit{pre-training} dataset using AdamW (batch size: 32, learning rate: $7.14\times10^{-4}$, momentum: 0.9, linear warm-up: 3 epochs).
 This was followed by a fine-tuning stage (\textbf{FT}), in which the model was trained for another 100 epochs on the \textit{training} set using stochastic gradient descent with momentum (batch size: 16, learning rate: $5\times10^{-3}$, momentum: 0.9, no warm-up).
-Finally, we applied an Adaptive Threshold (\textbf{AT}) strategy that adjusts the confidence threshold of predictions based on two factors: the predicted class label (non-vessel, non-fishing vessel, fishing vessel) and proximity to shore (defined as within 2 km of the shoreline or not).
-We used the \textit{validation} set to determine the optimal threshold for each of the six classes by selecting the value that maximized the detection F1-score.
+Finally, we applied a threshold adjustment strategy (\textbf{TH}), in which the prediction threshold varies by predicted class label (non-vessel, non-fishing vessel, fishing vessel) and proximity to shore (within or outside 2 km).
+We optimized thresholds on the \textit{validation} set via grid search, selecting the configuration with the highest detection F1 score.
+We then fixed these thresholds and applied them unchanged to the held-out test set.